jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Non-cash benefits
 (4) Subsection (2) applies to non-cash benefits that would,— (a) in the absence of section CD 32 (Employee benefits), be dividends under section CD 4 (Transfers of company value generally) if provided to a person in their capacity as a shareholder; and
-  (b) in the absence of section CX 4, be unclassified benefits if provided to a person in their capacity as an employee.
+  (b) in the absence of section CX 4, be, or be treated as, unclassified benefits under section RD 45 (Unclassified benefits and gift cards) if provided to a person in their capacity as an employee.
 Exclusion: election by close company
 (4B) Despite subsection (4), subsection (2) does not apply and the benefit is neither a fringe benefit nor a dividend in an income year if—
   (a) the benefit—